Camels: Ships of the Desert

 Taking a camel ride in the Thar desert is one of the most unforgettable experiences of a trip to India.
 If you can, start off before sunrise, so that you can watch the sun come up over the sand dunes.

-Camels are an indispensable part of the local landscape and economy in Rajasthan, and you'll see them wherever you go in the state.
+Camels are an indispensable part of the local landscape and economy in Rajasthan, and you'll see them wherever you go in the state—approximately half a million camels live here.
 Apart from pulling loads (and that includes tourists on safaris), camels are also highly valued for their milk, meat, hair, leather, and even their droppings (used for fertilizer and dried for cooking fuel).

 Camel owners usually dress their animals with flair: red, green, and gold saddle covers and tasseled bridles are signs of the well-dressed camel.
 They're also rather gentle creatures—contrary to popular belief—and you'll no doubt form a bond with yours.